Self-isolation Support Grant

 If you have been contacted by Test and Protect and asked to self-isolate because of coronavirus (COVID-19), you may be eligible for a Self-isolation Support Grant of £500.

-- or be the parent or primary carer of a child or adult who needs to self-isolate
+- the parent or carer of a child under 16 who has been told to self-isolate

 Before the self-isolation period, you must also be: